How to Fix ‘some settings are managed by your organization’

 3. Sign out from your Microsoft account and log in again.
 Check if your problem got fixed.
 Sometimes a restart is required to implement all the changes.

-Solution 4: Changing Feedback and Diagnostics settings
+Solution 4: Change Feedback and Diagnostics Settings

 This error also seems to go away when we change the feedback and diagnostics settings.
 By default, the diagnostics are set as basic so Windows is updated and secure.
 We can try changing the level higher to ensure that our problem goes away.